Add-ins.com home page

 Download and Installation: The download is a zip file.
 Unzip it to a folder in your My Documents.
 We put ours in My Documents\Excel add-ins\Name Manager.
 You can install manually by opening the Excel add-ins dialog and then clicking on the Browse button, navigating to the installation folder and selecting Name Manager.xla.
 Or, if you allow macros to run (the default is no run; no warning), then you can use the install workbook "Setup Name Manager.xls" instead.

-When installed, you will find a new menu on the Excel Tools menu if you are using Excel 97-2003.
-The menu item is titled "Name Manager".
-In Excel 2007-2010, you will find this menu under the Add-ins ribbon.
-Clicking on it expands to show the follwing options:
+When installed, you will find a new menu under the Add-ins ribbon.
+Clicking on it expands to show the following options:

 Range name manager options